fireblocks/recovery/docs/dev-guide/README.md

-# <u>**Recovery Tool Developer Guide**</u>
+# Fireblocks Recovery Utility Developer Guide

-This guide's purpose is to provide a detailed explanation of the technical aspects of the Recovery tool.
+This guide's purpose is to provide a detailed explanation of the technical aspects of Fireblocks Recovery Utility and Recovery Relay.
 This includes but is not limited to:

 - High level architecture
 - Flow explanation